MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

    ![VSIX Install Complete dialog](./winrt-from-js-images/vsix-install-complete.png)

-1. If your app is non-packaged app, you must also do the steps in [Enhancing Non-packaged Desktop Apps using Windows Runtime Components](https://blogs.windows.com/windowsdeveloper/2019/04/30/enhancing-non-packaged-desktop-apps-using-windows-runtime-components/).
+1. If your app is a non-packaged app, you must also do the steps in [Enhancing Non-packaged Desktop Apps using Windows Runtime Components](https://blogs.windows.com/windowsdeveloper/2019/04/30/enhancing-non-packaged-desktop-apps-using-windows-runtime-components/).

 1. In Solution Explorer, right-click the main project, and then select **Build**.